 If you call yourself a growth hacker and can’t perform a cohort analysis on your own, you should find another job.
-Here’s why.
-In most cases, a cohort analysis is the most useful health metric of your startup.
+Sorry if that’s harsh, but here’s why it’s imperative that you know how to do them:

 - It provides a truly objective health metric for the growth of your app, platform, rat study (or whatever have you).